jshawl/peanut-butter-and-jelly/08-single-page-web-apps/sequelize/readme.md

 ## Today's class...

 ...is going to be pretty much just exploring this app, paying special attention to how all the database stuff works.
+^^^ can we change the framing a little here? i.e. "Today we will explore a JavaScript ORM and learn how it works by comparing new conventions to what we already know". just something to increase the value of the class.

-In Rails and Sinatra, we use ActiveRecord to interact with the database.
+In Rails and Sinatra, we use ActiveRecord to interact with postgres.
 In Node, we use Sequelize.

 ##### What advantages does this app running in Express have over this app running in Sinatra?